progressiveCaveman/roguelike-rust/docs/design.md

 # TODO:

+Build a window/menu system in a new project and then migrate everything else with engine isolated

 Implement a proper time system.
 Entities acting at slightly different times could resolve potential issues with the effects system.
 Do systems need to be reworked to act on one entity at a time?

 Add scent system